Brad Boimler: Season 3

-Boimler is revealed to be of a family of raisin farmers, a family profession which he dislikes with such intensity that the fact that numerous comely female co-workers on that farm are continually propositioning him is of no interest.
+Boimler is revealed to be of a family of raisin farmers, a family profession which he dislikes with such intensity that the fact that numerous comely female co-workers on the farm continually propositioning him is of no interest.
 In addition, his career advances in subtle ways, such as when he was assigned with Mariner to a Starfleet recruitment booth at a local event, a task made more difficult being surrounded by other organizations that openly hold the officers in derisive contempt.
 When the abuse extends to having his uniform's rank pip dislodged and stepped on, Boimler goes into a violent tantrum in response, which inadvertently sparks considerable recruitment interest in a service that can inspire such confidence in their members.
-As a result, while Boimler is officially reprimanded for the incident and sent to the brig, his First Officer privately commends him for his defense of Starfleet.
+While Boimler is officially reprimanded for the incident and sent to the brig, his First Officer privately commends him for his defense of Starfleet.
 Boimler later falls into a depression after learning that his transporter clone William had died in a freak accident on the Titan, leading to Boimler searching for the meaning of life.
-Unbeknownst to anyone, William's death was actually faked by Section 31 so that he could join the shadowy organization.
+Unbeknownst to anyone, William's death was faked by Section 31 so that he could join the shadowy organization.